-Funding of £22 million has been allocated to a sub-pot to prioritise UK projects (across Feasibility, pre-FEED, FEED, EPC (Detailed Design and Procurement of Main Equipment only) that will source the majority of their fuel carbon from CO2 (point source or direct air capture).
-This sub-pot has £5 million available in Year 1, £7 million in Year 2 and £10 million in Year 3.
+Funding of £27 million in the second window has been allocated to a sub-pot to prioritise UK projects across Feasibility, pre-FEED, FEED, EPC (Detailed Design and Procurement of Main Equipment only) that will source the majority of their fuel carbon from CO2 (point source or direct air capture).
+This sub-pot has been increased for the second application window, and now has £7 million available to bid for in Year 2 and £20 million in Year 3.
 The fund eligibility criteria still apply in full, including regarding low carbon hydrogen sources, lifecycle GHG emissions and CO2 sourcing requirements.
 Projects using CO2 will only be considered for support under this sub-pot if their application is sufficiently high quality to pass the minimum 50% score threshold.

 Any unallocated budget from this sub-pot will be reallocated to the main funding pot.
 If there are more eligible projects using CO2 than the sub-pot budget available, then once the sub-pot budget has been awarded to the highest scoring projects using CO2, any further lower scoring projects using CO2 will still be considered as part of the main funding pot.
-The total amount of support provided to projects using CO2 may therefore exceed £22 million if there are enough high-quality projects using CO2.
+The total amount of support provided to second window projects using CO2 may therefore exceed £27 million if there are enough high-quality projects using CO2.
 Note that the DfT Fund Board will be considering the overall portfolio of projects when awarding funds under the main funding pot.